Liquid-radium/reDocs.ai/submission.md

    2. reads the file and traverses it using the breadth first search algorithm, and processing of files takes place using the BERT model and tokenizer
    3. embeddings are created during traversal and clustering is performed upon these embeddings
    4. GPT is used to generate tests and documentation and mocking mechansim is used for the process
+   5. Document generation takes place using GPT 3.5 model and makes use of a system prompt and user prompt to do the same, similar to how code refactoring and test generation is done.
-   5. routers are used for endpoint connections
+   6. routers are used for endpoint connections
-   The client folder contains the code to implement these functions in the front end and display the code documentation
+   The client folder contains the code to implement these functions in the front end and display the end result

 2. Explaining the machine learning aspects of algorithms used:
    1. Codebase traversal: